Eligibility and Capability

 - hui minutes and attendance records, census figures, iwi registration data or other information demonstrating support from a significant portion of claimants in the district;

-- financial management policies, financial reports, audit reports, audited accounts;
+- financial management policies, financial reports, audit reports, audited accounts, and

 - the constitution or rules of the entity.

-The Trust must receive an Approved Client application, including supporting documents, by a specific date (i.e. typically one month before a Trustee meeting).
-Trustees meet monthly.
+The Trust must receive an Approved Client application, including supporting documents, by a specific date (i.e. typically one month before a Trustee meeting; these are usually held during the third week of each month).
 Trust staff can inform you of the most appropriate date to submit your application.

 Upon receiving an application, Trust staff will assess it against the Trust’s eligibility and capability criteria and then submit it to Trustees at the next available Trustee meeting.
-Only Trustees can decide about an Approved Client application.
+Only Trustees can make a decision on an Approved Client application.

 At the end of a group’s Approved Client status period, it must reapply to Trustees to remain an Approved Client for a further period.